ABackerNINI/factorio_mod/ab_logisticscenter/README.md

 ## Announcement

-The images of this mod are copied from other mods, including:
+The images of this mod are copied from other mods and some of them have been recreated by [kots01](https://github.com/kots01), including:

 * [BlackMarket](https://mods.factorio.com/mod/BlackMarket#)
 * [BobGreenHouse](https://mods.factorio.com/mod/bobgreenhouse)